WAN Design Requirements

 4. Simplified Management: DMVPN dual hub single cloud simplifies network management by centralizing control and reducing the complexity of VPN configurations.
 Changes and updates can be made at the hub level, ensuring consistent policies across all connected sites.

-The disadvantage is that we have limited control when it comes to routing.
+The disadvantage is that we have limited control over routing.
 Since we use a single multipoint GRE interface, making the spoke routers prefer one hub over another is challenging.

 DMVPN Advanced Configuration